Bessouat40/docker-postgres-sqlalchemy/README.md

 We run our services with this command :

-`docker-compose build && docker-compose up -d`
+`docker-compose build && docker-compose up db -d`

+Wait for the database to be available and ready to accept connections...

+Then :

+`docker-compose up api`